dojitza/dojitza.github.io/_portfolio/bumpy.md

 ---
-title: "Foo Bar Identity"
+title: "Bumpy"
-excerpt: "Foo Bar design system including logo mark, website design, and branding applications."
+excerpt: "Bumpy is an app that enables users to record their cycling trips and to gather valuable road condition data"
 header:
   image: /assets/images/foo-bar-identity.jpg
   teaser: /assets/images/foo-bar-identity-th.jpg